atharvjoshi34/linux-cheat-sheet/configuring-repo.md

 >
 >enabled = 1

 #### Note - The package manager for Centos is yum.
 If you want to install any package you need to write yum install package_name.
 Package manager is different for different OS.
-While running yum install mke sure either you are installing the package as a root user or you have sudo permission enabled on your account.
+While running yum install make sure either you are installing the package as a root user or you have sudo permission enabled on your account.